adamaviv/ic220-s19/units/unit_04.md

 inputs.

 The *width* of the multiplexor describes how many bits each of the input wires carries.
-For example, if we wished to select between two 32-bit numbers as our output, we can group together many two-way muxes to produce a 32-bit wide output.
+For example, we may describe a 32-bit-wide, two-way mux:

 ![](/imgs/logic/32-wide-mux.png)

-If we now bring this back to our binary representation of R-type instructions, we can see that 5-bit-wide field that represents the register number could act as a signal to a 32-way multiplexors with a 32-bits of width.
-This
+This can be composed of many 2-bit-wide, two-way multiplexors where the selector each selects each of the bits from one of the inputs.
+Finally, it's possible to produce a multi-bit-wide, multi-way multiplexor by combining both of these reasoning, which is how, for example, when we provide a register number in a R-Type instructor's binary representation, we can select input from one of the registers.

+The details on how multiplexors are built using logic gates can be found in the book.

+## Sequential Logic and Clocks

+So far, we've only consider logic circuits that are *combinational* as they only compute based on the current input.
+However, you can imagine computation that is *sequential*, where the logic takes into account current inputs and previous inputs.

+A previous input element will be stored *state elements*, which is updated based on a clock cycle.
+This requires *feedback circuits* which cannot occur in combinational circuits.